rasundsbak/zoterokurs/episodes/02-making-first-reference-and-library.md

 - [Changes of Beclin-1 and ULK1 in retina of mice model in oxygen-inducedretinopathy](https://doi.org/10.1016/j.aopr.2022.100065)
 - [The rapid evolution of lungfish durophagy](https://doi.org/10.1016/j.aopr.2022.100065)
-- [Responsible Innovation :
-- Business Opportunities and Strategies for Implementation](https://link.springer.com/content/pdf/10.1007/978-94-024-1720-3.pdf)
+- [Responsible Innovation: Business Opportunities and Strategies for Implementation](https://link.springer.com/content/pdf/10.1007/978-94-024-1720-3.pdf)

 **Downloading references from research databases**